 Research has found that girls assess their mathematical abilities as being lower than that of boys.
 At the same time, girls hold themselves to higher standards than boys do in the same subjects, such as math, believing that they have to be exceptional to succeed in "male" dominated fields.
 Whether or not they choose occupations in the automotive industry, SAWF members will undertake the role of encouraging young women through guidance, informal mentoring, and in infusion of our own passion for STEM to help female students develop professionally and become masters of their own economic futures.

 The SAWF Scholarship Program provides financial assistance to women enrolled or who plan to enroll in a STEM related field, such as science, technology, engineering, or math.
 Qualifications for scholarship applications are for women to be enrolled or enrolling in a STEM field at an accredited two-year technical program, four-year undergraduate program, or graduate program that can be used for a career in the automotive industry.
-Since the introduction of the Scholarship Program in August 2011, SAWF has provided over $285,000 in scholarships.
+The college/university must be located in a southern state.
+See eligbility criteria for what SAWF considers a southern state.
+Since the introduction of the Scholarship Program in August 2011, SAWF has provided over $401,000 in scholarships.
 SAWF expects to exceed this amount in the future through industry fundraising, society soirees and professional development events.